-And unlike zirconia crowns, Emax crown prep isn’t difficult.
+And unlike zirconia, Emax crown prep isn’t difficult.
 The material is a lot easier to work with and can be milled to fit your smile perfectly.

-Dental crown cost is one of the main Emax crown disadvantages.
+Crown cost is one of the main emax crown disadvantages.
 The new material and less invasive crow procedure tend to be more expensive.
-There are surprisingly few Emax crown problems, although they’re currently recommended only for single tooth restorations.
+There are surprisingly few Emax crown problems, although they’re currently recommended only for single-tooth restorations.
 Most people never have Emax crown problems.

-Lots of us have been in this situation where you need a new crown, only to learn that you will have to visit your dentist at least twice, and that you will need to wear a temporary crown for a couple of weeks or even longer.
+Lots of us have been in this situation where you need a new crown, only to learn that you will have to visit your dentist at least twice and that you will need to wear a temporary crown for a couple of weeks or even longer.